-Trametes versicolor, otherwise known as the Turkey tail mushroom, is a common multicolored fungus that grows on tree trunks and fallen trees in wooded areas.
+Turkey tail mushrooms (Trametes versicolor) are a common multicolored fungus that grows on tree trunks and fallen trees in wooded areas.
 You’ve likely come across them before, without ever realizing you were close to a mushroom that has some of the best medicinal benefits in the plant and fungi world!

-Fortunately, once you know about the benefits of turkey tail mushrooms and how to identify them, you’ll want to buy, grow, and harvest them for yourself so you can get all the delicious benefits for yourself!
+Once you know about the benefits of these mushrooms, you’ll want to buy turkey tail mushrooms, and grow and harvest them so you can get all the delicious benefits for yourself!

 In this guide, we’ll take you by the hand and explain everything you need to know about turkey tail mushrooms.